 Retouching is a powerful tool, but it does not fix some problems: signs of fatigue, sleep deprivation, or stress.

 Retouching is available as an add-on service only.
-It is not available to photographs taken by other photographers.
-If you have a specific concern about your skin/face or are unsure whether the retouching is helpful, please discuss this topic during the telephone consultation.
+It is not available for photographs taken by other photographers.
+Please discuss this topic during the telephone consultation if you have a specific concern about your skin/face or are unsure whether retouching is helpful.

 The price varies with the level of work, such as which details need to be fixed.
-Photographs with more skin exposures (arms, hands, legs, etc.) require more work, and so do group portraits.
+Photographs with more skin exposures (arms, hands, legs, etc.) or fuzzy hair require more work, as do group portraits.
 Anticipate proportionally adjusted pricing for retouching those images.

 If your photo is for editorial stories, PR/marketing/advertising campaigns, or fashion/beauty production, more detailed processes are involved, and the price will be estimated case-by-case.